ajcr/ajcr.github.io/_posts/2019-12-1-Using-J-to-approximate-pi.md

 - Henry Rich's '[J for C programmers](https://www.jsoftware.com/help/jforc/contents.htm)' is a great resource and helped me understand J's concept of 'rank' a little bit better.

-- Unsuprisingly, the thoughts and themes in this post are not unique.
+- Unsurprisingly, the thoughts and themes in this post are not unique.
 Half-way through typing it I searched and found various other blog posts.
 Here are a couple I read: '[Handwriting J](https://www.hillelwayne.com/post/handwriting-j/)', '[Beyond Functional Programming: Manipulate Functions with the J Language](https://www.adamtornhill.com/articles/jlang/beyondfunctional.html)'.